 Mark Salling Cause Of Death Revealed: ‘Glee’ Star Committed Suicide By Hanging

 Mark Salling, best known for starring on ‘Glee,’ committed suicide by hanging on Jan.
-30, confirmed the County of Los Angeles Coroner Assistant.
+30, confirmed the County of Los Angeles Coroner.
 Here’s what we know.

-Mark Salling, 35, committed suicide by hanging, Coroner Assistant Chief Ed Winter confirmed in a statement to PEOPLE.
-“He was found hanging from a tree in the area of the Los Angeles River in Sunland,” Winter tells the site, adding that the Glee star was pronounced dead at the scene at 9:00 AM on Tuesday, Jan.
-30. “His relatives have been notified of the death and an autopsy is scheduled for the next few days,” Winter adds.
+Mark Salling, 35, committed suicide by hanging, LA County Medical Examiner Public Information Officer Ed Winter confirms to HollywoodLife.com.
+“He was discovered hanging from a tree in the Los Angeles River,” Winter tells us, adding that the Glee star was pronounced dead at the scene at 9:00 AM on Tuesday, Jan.
+30. “We have notified the next of kin and he has been identified.
+We will perform an autopsy on the body within the next few days.
+At this point, I am not able to say when the results will be presented.”

 Mark, who had a longtime role on FOX’s popular show Glee as Noah “Puck” Puckerman, was found dead in Sunland, CA near the Los Angeles River.
 Investigators then told HollywoodLife.com that Mark “may have died as a result of hanging,” and confirmed that “his body was found at a Little League baseball field near the LA River.”